Polyaspartic Floor Coatings · Vancouver, BC

 Why Vancouver projects often benefit from polyaspartic

 Vancouver isn’t “hard” on concrete because it’s cold — it’s hard because it’s wet.
-Rain tracking, humidity, seasonal moisture cycles, and slab vapour drive can punish shortcuts.
+Rain tracking, humidity, and seasonal moisture cycles can punish shortcuts.
 That’s why we pair polyaspartic builds with prep-first installation and moisture-aware primers when conditions call for it.

 • Moisture cycling from rain tracking, puddling, and humidity swings.